-Personalising your home office is hugely important.
-If you’re going to spend a lot of your time in one room, you need to enjoy being there.
+Personalising your home office is a key benefit of working from home!
+If you’re going to spend a lot of your time in one room, you’ll want to enjoy being there.
 Think about the style you want, as well as the colour, character and finish of your furniture.

 10. Part of your Home

 Do you want a home study that beautifully blends into the style of your home or do you want one with a personality of its own?
 It’s your space and your choice so choose what works best for you.